RockRapids/XYZ/README.md

-# COGNITIVE TOOLS FOR FREE CITIZENS OF LYON COUNTY
+# Lyon County Intelligence Gathering

 In this bright year 2025, the digital landscape resembles nothing so much as ancient Rome—magnificent, crowded, and utterly resistant to architectural innovation.
 Platform loyalties are settled with the finality of religious conversion.

-Another app? ***Meh*** ...
-Save your breath and development time -- nobody cares; nobody wants to go back to 2010.
+But, another app? ***Meh*** ...
+Save your breath and development time -- nobody cares.
+Only folks who belong in the nursing home need to look in the rear view mirror and drive toward to what worked ten or fifteen or fifty years ago.

 Our project operates on a principle the military discovered millennia ago: **INTELLIGENCE wins wars**, not the nice ass or app that's ridden into battle.
 We're building an API-first cognitive framework using Rust—because when information is ammunition, we don't tolerate delays, misfires or insecure information.
 Our implementation slashes latency to by orders of magnitude because in intelligence work, yesterday's data or something you wanted work on fifteen minutes ago is as useful as yesterday's weather report.